towaquimbayo/Ora/README.md

 1. Sign up for a MongoDB Atlas account at <https://www.mongodb.com/cloud/atlas/register>.
 Then create a database Cluster and connect your project to that Cluster by clicking on the `Connect`, selecting the `Connect To Your Application` option and copying the Database `URI` string as your `DATABASE_URL`.
 Finally, replace the `username` and `password` fields in the URI string with your database credentials.
 2. Create a Google OAuth app at <https://refine.dev/blog/nextauth-google-github-authentication-nextjs/#for-googleprovider-make-sure-you-have-a-google-account/>.
-3. Sign up for a OpenAI account and follow the documentation at <https://platform.openai.com/docs/quickstart?context=node> to obtain your API key and setup OpenAI.
+3. Sign up for an OpenAI account and follow the documentation at <https://platform.openai.com/docs/quickstart?context=node> to obtain your API key and set up OpenAI.
 4. Create a Cloudinary account and follow the documentation at <https://cloudinary.com/guides/front-end-development/integrating-cloudinary-with-next-js> to obtain your API credentials and setup Cloudinary with Next.js

 </details>